-The Picasso Museum in Barcelona is a key reference for understanding the formative years of Pablo Ruiz Picasso.
-The genius of the young artist is revealed through the 4,249 works that make up the permanent collection.
-Furthermore, the Museu Picasso, opened in 1963, also reveals his deep relationship with Barcelona: an intimate, solid relationship that was shaped in his adolescence and youth, and continued until his death.
+The Museu Picasso in Barcelona is the key reference center for understanding the formative years of Pablo Ruiz Picasso.
+The genius of the young artist is revealed through the 4,251 works that make up the permanent collection.
+Outstanding among these from the later part of Picasso’s output, Las Meninas, is the only complete series by the artist housed in one single institution.

 The Museum is very rich in regard to work from the training periods in the life of the artist; we could say that it is practically exhaustive up to the Blue Period, of which the Museum has a priceless group of works.
-Furthermore, the Museum houses an important representation of works from 1917, and the series, Las Meninas (1957) and a very large Picasso’s prints collection, now displayed in the rooms opened in the beginning of 2008.
+Furthermore, the Museum houses an important representation of works from 1917, and the series, Las Meninas (1957) and a very large Picasso’s prints collection.

-The Museum has undergone successive renovations and expansions, and it’s currently starting to develop new programmes, activities and services to become a reference place, envisaged to spreading knowledge and to fostering the visitor’s participation and critical views.
-The Museum wishes to be a dialogue space, exploring new approaches to Picasso’s work and influence and offering new perspectives on the Museum Collection.
+The Museum has undergone successive renovations and expansions.
+It is committed to spreading knowledge and to fostering the visitor’s participation and critical views.
+The Museum wishes to be a space of dialogue, exploring new approaches to Picasso’s work and influence and offering new perspectives on the Museum's Collection.